scipopt/gcg/doc/resources/users/features/visu-suite.md

 you can also enable a draft mode that will generate a reduced version of the report.
 A full list of possible settings can be found @subpage report-settings "here".
 - To use the script settings, execute the test with `SCRIPTSETTINGS=settings.scset`, while having `settings.scset` lying in the GCG root directory.
+By default, the script will assume that you conducted the tests with the flag that was set when you _last compiled this binary_.
+You can overwrite that by giving `LAST_STATISTICS=true` in the script settings file.

 ### Generation
 In order to generate a **comparison report** (always with already existing runtime data), you can call the comparison target.